FIWARE/awesome/README.md

 - [QuantumLeap](https://github.com/smartsdk/ngsi-timeseries-api) - A mechanism for supporting the storage of NGSI data into a time series database (CrateDB).
 - [Orion-LD Context Broker](https://github.com/FIWARE/context.Orion-LD)  is a NGSI-LD Broker, which supports the NGSI-LD and the NGSI v2  APIs.
 Currently in alpha version, plan is to merge it with the main  branch of Orion.
 - [Scorpio Broker](https://github.com/ScorpioBroker/ScorpioBroker)  is a NGSI-LD Broker which can also be used in federated environments.
-- [Stellio Broker](https://github.com/stellio-hub/stellio-context-broker) is a  NGSI-LD Broker which embeds a property graph database as well as a timeseries historical storage.
+- [Stellio Broker](https://github.com/stellio-hub/stellio-context-broker) is a NGSI-LD Broker which uses PostgreSQL and Timescale, and offers built-in authentication and authorization capabilities.

 ### IoT Agents